 Nutrient composition of feeds

-In planning a supplementary feeding program and choosing feeds or combinations of feeds it is important to know the nutrient composition of those feeds so that nutritional requirements for target animals can be met.
+When planning a supplementary feeding program and choosing feeds it is important to know the nutrient composition of those feeds so that nutritional requirements for target animals can be met.

 You can find more information on the nutritional composition of feeds and calculate and compare protein, energy and other components for different mixes of livestock feeds using the Feed cost calculator | NSW Department of Primary Industries.

 Reviewed by Kieran Smith, Department of Agriculture and Fisheries.

 This document was reviewed as part of the GrazingFutures Project.
 GrazingFutures is funded by the Queensland Government’s Drought and Climate Adaptation Program (DCAP) that aims to build drought and business resilience for Queensland livestock producers.